 Alibaba and AliExpress are similar sites targeted at different audiences.
 Both offer value for money and a safe shopping experience as well as buyer protection options.

-For those looking to sell a considerable amount of product online and, those wishing to source personalized product, Alibaba is a really great place to start.
+For those looking to sell a considerable amount of products online and, those wishing to source personalized products and bulk orders, Alibaba is a really great place to start.

 We’ve put together our five favorite alternatives to AliExpress:

 The original buying and selling site according to many, eBay is, of course, known the world over as a source of cheap, unusual, and often sought-after goods.

 Based in San Francisco, Wish was launched in 2010 and so is relatively young in comparison to eBay.

 Like AliExpress, Wish sells a wide range of different products directly to customers around the world, all from a number of sellers.

 Although Wish offers products at great prices, it’s always a good idea to check the full details as the company has a reputation for sometimes misleading customers with its product descriptions.

 Cashbackbase allows members to bag products from the Amazon website at heavily discounted prices and, sometimes, even for free.